eshanay/Poker_Simulation/README.md

 ---

 ###  This repository includes
-- **Simulation Codes**: Contains the simulation codes for the different events focused upon in a game of Texas holem Poker
+- **Simulation Codes**: Contains the simulation codes for the different events focused upon in a game of Texas holdem Poker
 - **Diagrams**: Contains all the heat-maps and bar-plots displayed in the project

 ---